kafkas/typesync/tests/test-poetry-project/README.md

-A sample Python project managed with Poetry; this project is used as a test.
+A sample Python project managed with Poetry; this is used to test Typesync